Thomas Nölle: Aspects of photographic practice

 In the solo exhibition Way of Light, with photography and video art, shown at Factoría Santiago de Compostela in 2010, he presented the result of his far-reaching research into the potential of light in the construction of images in conjunction with movement.
-“Writing with light in this poetic series is created on the basis of work in real time with light, movement and speed, with no subsequent manipulation of the image.
+"Writing with light in this poetic series is created on the basis of work in real time with light, movement and speed, with no subsequent manipulation of the image.
 The series has three moments: chaotic writing, writing as visual music and minimalist writing."
 Nölle developed this technique gradually, and created abstract photographic compositions with a single shot.

 In 2018 he had a solo exhibition at the National Museum of Romanticism (Madrid) with his photographic series By the Way (2008–2018), whose poetic addresses immersive movement in the landscape.
-For Sergio C. Fanjul, “his distancing from realism gives way to dialogue between the artist’s interior and exterior worlds."
+For Sergio C. Fanjul, "his distancing from realism gives way to dialogue between the artist's interior and exterior worlds."
 On this occasion an artist book was published with the same title.

 At his solo exhibitions, En Passant, at Puxagallery (Madrid), works included a selection of his production of photographs in light boxes from the series ...in Mind (2017–2020).
 The series deals with the dynamic interpenetrations that arise when the public enters into contact with the work of art.

+The Lux 48 art space (Carabanchel, Madrid) organised in 2025 a comprehensive exhibition of his artwork, entitled “My Way”, which explored some of the major thematic strands that guided Nölle’s creative practice, such as nature and environmental issues, social concerns, colonial acculturation, the human–machine relationship, and the intertwining of art, life, memory and history.
+It was curated by the team: Nekane Aramburu, Norval Baitello Jr., Roberta Bosco & Stefano Caldana, Gustavo Caprín Zara, Martín Carrasco, Nilo Casares, Joan Cruspinera & Annie Pakula, Antoni Esquerra-Torrescasana, Carlos Fadon, Antonio Franco (in memoriam), Carlos Gasparinho, Àngela Montesinos, Maria Pallier, Jürgen Pech, Ulises Pistolo Eliza, Sergio Sabini, Amador Vega.

 Video art and video installation

 Another aspect of his production was dedicated to video art and audio-visual installations.
 In 2006 he had a solo exhibition entitled Between the Images at the V International Image Festival of Manizales (Colombia), where he presented five audio-visual installations.
 That same year, Nölle participated in the 12th Canariasmediafest – Festival Internacional de Artes y Culturas Digitales de Gran Canaria with the audio-visual installation Hall of Fame (Nölle/cv8.org), which dealt with the perverse and ephemeral star-system market.

-The video installation Angel’s Leap (Whatever Will Be, Will Be...) which addresses the fallacy of utopianism, was presented in 2008 at the MEIAC (Badajoz), the ZKM Center for Art and Media Karlsruhe (Germany, 2008-09) and the Neue Galerie Graz (Austria, 2009).
+The video installation Angel's Leap (Whatever Will Be, Will Be...) which addresses the fallacy of utopianism, was presented in 2008 at the MEIAC (Badajoz), the ZKM Center for Art and Media Karlsruhe (Germany, 2008–09) and the Neue Galerie Graz (Austria, 2009).

 An emblematic piece of videoart in his production is Tour en l'air – La vie en rose (2012), an allegory of both the fragility of life and of our memory.